Operational Policy 2.4 – Planning for school sites

 School sites experience peaks and troughs in student numbers - how does the policy assist in managing this challenge?

 Creating a process where public school sites can be utilised temporarily for alternative land uses (in full or in part) will assist in maintaining the asset until enrolment numbers support its re-opening.
-It is expected that proposals to re-use a school site for alternative land uses will be considered on a case-by-case basis, in consultation with the relevant local authority to ensure the proposed temporary land uses are appropriate for the location and local context.
+Proposals to re-use a school site for alternative land uses will be considered on a case-by-case basis, in consultation with the relevant local authority to ensure the proposed temporary land uses are appropriate for the location and local context.

 Additional requirements or conditions may also form part of lease agreements, and/or be inserted in the local planning scheme and/or development approvals.
 It is acknowledged that in some cases the closure and/or sale of a school site may be the preferred option.